AadhityaKumar/CSE5306_Project3/README.md

 Run the project, and type "addnode (node-id) (server-name)" in the client.
 For example, to add server 4 during runtime, first remove it from config.conf, run, then type "addnode 4 server4:50058".

+To view the log:
+Type "log" into the client

 ---

 # 12. Notes